MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/Storage-Spaces-Direct-Hardware-Requirements.md

 ---
-title: Storage Spaces Direct Hardware Requirements ms.prod: windows-server-threshold ms.author: jgerend ms.manager: eldenc ms.technology: storage-spaces ms.topic: article
+title: Storage Spaces Direct Hardware Requirements ms.prod: windows-server-threshold
+description: Minimum hardware requirements for testing Storage Spaces Direct. ms.author: cosdar ms.manager: eldenc ms.technology: storage-spaces ms.topic: article
 author: cosmosdarwin
-ms.date: 11/23/2016
+ms.date: 12/2/2016
 ms.assetid: 8bd0d09a-0421-40a4-b752-40ecb5350ffd
 ---
-# Storage Spaces Direct Hardware Requirements
+# Storage Spaces Direct hardware requirements
 >Applies To: Windows Server 2016

-## Foreword

-Microsoft strongly recommends deploying Storage Spaces Direct with *Windows Server Software-Defined (WSSD)* offers from our hardware partners.
-They have been thoughtfully designed and extensively validated to provide the best experience.
+This topic describes minimum hardware requirements for testing Storage Spaces Direct.
+For production environments we recommend acquiring a *Windows Server Software-Defined* hardware/software offering, which includes production deployment tools and procedures.
+These offerings are designed, assembled, and validated to meet Microsoft's requirements for private cloud environments, helping ensure reliable operation.
+Windows Server Software-Defined offerings will be available later this year - check back for updates!
 To learn more, check out [Partner Offers at Microsoft Ignite 2016](https://channel9.msdn.com/events/Ignite/2016/BRK2167).

+If you would like to evaluate Storage Spaces Direct in Windows Server 2016 without investing in hardware, you can use Hyper-V virtual machines, as described in [Testing Storage Spaces Direct using Windows Server 2016 virtual machines](http://blogs.msdn.com/b/clustering/archive/2015/05/27/10617612.aspx).

 ## Basic requirements

 All systems, components, devices, and drivers must be "Certified for Windows Server 2016" per the [Windows Server Catalog](https://www.windowsservercatalog.com).

-The fully configured cluster (servers, networking, and storage) must pass all [cluster validation tests](https://technet.microsoft.com/en-us/library/cc732035(v=ws.10).aspx) per the wizard in the Failover Cluster snap-in or with the **Test-Cluster** cmdlet in PowerShell.
+The fully configured cluster (servers, networking, and storage) must pass all [cluster validation tests](https://technet.microsoft.com/library/cc732035(v=ws.10).aspx) per the wizard in the Failover Cluster snap-in or with the **Test-Cluster** cmdlet in PowerShell.

 In addition, the following requirements apply.